anderseknert/opa-demo/README.md

 ### Demo

+1. Review setup.sh
-1. Review the kubernetes resource definitions and sidecar patch
+2. Review the kubernetes resource definitions and sidecar patch
-2. Review the policy
+3. Review the policy
-3. Review the python app code
+4. Review the python app code
-4. If time allows - policy change
+5. If time allows - policy change